Background

 For the past year, both alternators have been operating as part of an In-Service Experience Trial with Ricardo, a necessary step towards full approval.
 As is often the case with trials of this nature, their operation has provided valuable new insights.
 The trial is due to conclude on 31st December 2026, which places a degree of time pressure on the team to finalise, refine and fully test the revised ADA design.

 The most significant learning to emerge relates to the operation of the alternator when fitted to the locomotive.
-In particular, the original design did not fully account for the shock loads that can arise if the driving axle momentarily locks.
+In particular, the original design did not fully account for the shock loads that can arise if the tender wheelset driving the ADA momentarily locks.
 The issue centres on the step-up gearbox arrangement, which uses toothed belts and pulleys of differing diameters.
 This arrangement is essential, as the alternator itself — a standard heavy-duty unit — must operate at a significantly higher rotational speed than can be provided directly from the axle.

 Next Steps

 Encouragingly, the existing alternator design already allows sufficient space for a clutch to be installed.
 Suitable units are readily available as standard, off-the-shelf components and are widely used in industrial applications to isolate sections of a drivetrain from sudden shock loads.
 We have identified manufacturers able to supply a clutch to the required specification.
-Testing has already been carried out to establish the braking and breaking strain of the drive belts, and this data has been used to inform the clutch design.
+Testing has already been carried out to establish the breaking strain of the drive belts, and this data has been used to inform the clutch design.
 The clutch will be set to slip at a torque comfortably above that required to generate electrical power from the ADA, but well below the belt breaking strain, thereby protecting the system while maintaining normal operation.

-To enable this work to proceed without delay, we are now launching a dedicated mini-club to seek your support.
+To enable this work to proceed without delay, we are now launching a dedicated club to seek your support.
 Contributions will fund the completion of the design work, the purchase of a suitable clutch, and its installation on the ADA so that the trial can continue ahead of the year-end deadline.

 Show Your Support